pangrr/lexicon/README.md

 # how it works
 1. Given a person's words familiarity.
-2. Show the person a text where words of low familiarity have explaination.
+2. Show the person a text where words of low familiarity have hint.
 3. Observe the person's behavior of looking up for words in the text.
 4. Update the person's words familiarity by
     - descrease familiarity of the words the person looks up